Skip to main content

 Cloud Network Engineer

-One of the sneaky under the radar features that could to be a game changer in the near future is Azure Subnet Peering.
-This is a feature that is already there in the API but not really documented or productised.
+I've recently been exploring one of the sneaky under-the-radar features that could be a game changer in the near future: Azure Subnet Peering.
+This is a feature that's already there in the API but not really documented or productised yet.

 How the internet works